BhanuSankarasetty/ToDo-App/README.md

 2. **Install dependencies**

--Make sure you have Node.js installed.
+- Make sure you have Node.js installed.
 Then run:

     ```
     npm install
     ```

--Follow steps mentioned in tailwind vite doc to install tailwind
+- Follow steps mentioned in tailwind vite doc to install tailwind

--Run the following command to install react-icons
+- Run the following command to install react-icons

     ```
     npm install react-icons --save